-- Assumption: agents in a similar structural location within the NTW share social attributes - Eg: I expect the hubs/brokers in the network (e.g., athletes taking a klnee) to be black male. - E.g. identify the hubs/brokers in the networks and then I code their socio-demographic characteristics.
+- Assumption: agents in a similar structural location within the NTW share social attributes - Eg: I expect the hubs/brokers in the network (e.g., most cited scientists) to be white male. - E.g. identify the hubs/brokers in the networks and then I code their sociodemographic characteristics.